 - The seat rumble is very obvious and sometimes even soothing.
 One thing that’s identical with other big twins is what the rumble of the engine is like.
 It is calming, almost soporific (not a great thing for long rides).

 - The engine wants to kick the motorcycle over!
-This is unique (or common) to transversely mounted engines, but the torque from the engine wants to tip the motorcycle over.
+This is unique (or common) to longitudinally mounted engines, but the torque from the engine wants to tip the motorcycle over.
 If you’ve ridden another boxer, or a flat four or six from BMW or Honda, you’ll know what this feels like.
 When you rev it at a standstill the whole bloody thing moves!
-I’ve never seen anything like that before.
-I don’t actually love it, but it definitely gives it character.

 - It is rare and looks very unique… This is for everyone who cares what other motorcyclists think.
 When you show up to any event people will stare at your machine, from the beautiful bodywork and frame, to the massive exposed rear wheel, to the chrome pipes.
 This BMW was only made for one year and few people have seen them.